Syed-Shahrukh-Imam/SRE-Bootcamp-Materials/linux/linux.md

 This means it shows the location of where this cat (basically an instruction file that tells the shell to do the cat).

 **Fun Fact :** 'tac' command is the reverse of 'cat'.
 So tac is used to output the file in the reverse order.

+ ## Working with Directories.

+ Directories are containers for other files and directories.
+They provide a tree like structure.
+They can be accessed ny name or shortbut.

+ Directory Shortcuts:

+ '.'
+Refers to the current directory.
+ '..'
+Refers to the parent directory.
+ 'cd' Refers to the changing directory.